atomicpages/csv-generator/README.md

     ```

 ### Performance Notes
-By nature, some functions are substantially slower than others, specifically:
+By nature, some functions are considerably slower than others, for example:

 | Function | Time to Write 10K Rows by 100 Columns |
 | :---: | :---: |